 In addition to having regular eye exams, eating a healthy diet, not smoking, and wearing protective eyewear are just a few other things you can do to protect your sight.

-The NEI offers a variety of resources you can use in May and throughout the year to promote the importance of eye health.
-Visit the Healthy Vision Month Website to view the free resources available, including videos, shareable social media content, and more.
+Both GRF and the NEI offer a variety of resources you can use in May and throughout the year to promote the importance of eye health.
+Visit the Healthy Vision Month Website to view the free resources available.

 Source: National Eye Institute